cansinacarer/Offer-Decisioning-with-Machine-Learning/README.md

 ![offer-instance-clean](https://github.com/cansinacarer/Offer-Decisioning-with-Machine-Learning/blob/main/img/offer-instance-clean.jpg?raw=true)

-## Data Exploration and Visualization

-## Modeling

-## Running the Web Application and the Notebook Locally
+## Implementation: Web Application

-### Web Application

-A continuous deployment pipeline is set up to always have the version of the web application seen here be running at this address:
+A continuous deployment pipeline is set up to always have the version of the web application seen in this repository will be running at this address:
 [https://offer-decisioning-starbucks.montreal.cansin.net/](https://offer-decisioning-starbucks.montreal.cansin.net/).

+### Running the Web Application and the Notebook

 If you want to test it locally, navigate into the web-application folder, create and activate a virtual environment, install dependencies from `requirements.txt`, then run `run.py` and open to the URL shown in the terminal in a browser.

-### Notebook

-As described above, install the dependencies in a virtual environment, activate it, and make sure you have the virtual environment selected as the kernel.
+While running the notebook, make sure you have the virtual environment selected as the kernel.

 ## Data Dictionary